tedsmoore/njit-ml-project-spring-2020/docs/proposal.md

 ### Feature selection
 - Examine use of Autoencoders
 - Examine use of GANS for Adverserial Training of competing NNs
-- With exsiting or generated features, use Dimensonality Reduction via PCA or LDA for feature
+- With existing or generated features, use Dimensonality Reduction via PCA or LDA for features
 - Inversions, type of inversions, duration, magnitude, etc.